golems/amino/doc/md/tutorial/rot.md

 Complex Numbers {#tutorial_rot_complex}
 ===============

-Complex numbers offer a way to represent planar (2D) rotations.
-The imaginary unit \f$\ielt\f$ is defined as a number whose square is -1:
+Complex numbers provide a representation of planar (2D) rotations.
+The imaginary unit \f$\ielt\f$ is defined as a number whose square is
+-1:

 \f[